 - Sesame breadsticks

 - Green apple slices (apples go well w/ cheese)

 If you're planning your next tailgate get-together, try these cute football shaped pizzas made from crescent dough!
 Kids will love helping to make them!

 Yes.
 Doing so will allow the flavors to meld better!

 I don't recommend freezing cream cheese based dips since they can turn out watery.

 Yes!
-Your dip will just be less chunky.
+You dip will just be less chunky.

-Many beer cheese dips are made with ranch seasoning but I don't think it needs it.
+Many beer cheese dips are made with ranch seasoning, but I don't think it need it.
 If you do want to add it, omit the garlic powder below.

 Other party dips you might like: